 Open Educational Resources

 The high cost of textbooks is a significant factor in college affordability; HECC recognizes the key role that affordability plays in student success.
 House Bill 2871 (2015) provided legislative investment in the area of textbook affordability, with a specific focus on open educational resources (OER).
+In 2017, the Legislative Assembly expanded on these prior efforts with the passage of House Bill 2729, and appropriating $1 million for the continuation of OER work over the 2017-2019 biennium.

 What are Open Educational Resources (OER)?